shubhamagrawal7/OSCP-cheatsheet/README.md

 ## Exploitation

 * After enumeration it is time to exploit.
-To try bruteforcing either a service password, like FTP, SSH, SMB, or a login password, use [Bruteforcing Cheatsheet](https://github.com/shubhamagrawal7/OSCP-cheatsheet/blob/main/Exploitation/Bruteforcing.md)
+To crack authentication, use BruteForcing.
+For ex: a service password, like FTP, SSH, SMB, or a login password, use [Bruteforcing Cheatsheet](https://github.com/shubhamagrawal7/OSCP-cheatsheet/blob/main/Exploitation/Bruteforcing.md)
 * If you are able to execute a command on the vulnerable machine, use [Reverse Shell cheatsheet](https://github.com/shubhamagrawal7/OSCP-cheatsheet/blob/main/Exploitation/ReverseShell.md) to get a reverse connection and further a stabilized shell.

 ## Privilege Escalation